 In \cite{djs_canonical} one finds a construction of so-called \emph{tautological models} $(\ca P/S, \ca L_{\ca P})$ of $(A,L)$ based on the \emph{tropicalisation} of a \emph{non-archimedean theta function} for $L$.
 The model $\ca P$ is integral, and the structure map $g \colon \ca P \to S$ is projective and flat.

-Let $G/S$ be the connected component of the N\'eron model of $A$ and let $T$ be the torus of the special fiber of $G$ which is a semi-abelian variety.
-We write $X=\Hom(T,\mathbb{G}_{\on m})$ as usual; following the constructions in chapter~\ref{sec:LAV} applied to our setting we moreover have a free abelian group $Y$ together with an isomorphism $Y \cong X$, as well as a quadratic function $a \colon X \to \zz$ with associated symmetric bilinear form $B \colon X \times X \to \bb Z$, resulting in a lattice embedding $Y \to \Hom(X,\bb R)$.
+Let $G/S$ be the connected component of the N\'eron model of $A$ and let $T$ be the torus of the special fiber of $G$ which is a semiabelian variety.
+We write $X=\Hom(T,\bb G_m)$ as usual; following the constructions in Section~\ref{sec:LAV} applied to our setting we moreover have a free abelian group $Y$ together with an isomorphism $Y \isom X$, as well as a quadratic function $a \colon X \to \zz$ with associated symmetric bilinear form $b_a \colon X \times X \to \bb Z$, resulting in a lattice embedding $Y \to \Hom(X,\bb R)$.